Ready to talk about one of my favorite plants in herbal medicine? MULLEIN!

 This “herb” is actually a weed.
 There are several types you can find out in the wild, with similar benefits.
 What’s known as “common” mullein is what we have growing in our garden.
 It’s a type of mullein that is easy to buy from nurseries due to availability (though not every nursery carries this) and the type most commonly used for its medicinal properties.
 I have mine confined in a pot right now, but it can spread.
 I can easily spread these myself in an area and expect success.
 I can just as easily let nature take its course and expect to see some growing here and there (ground, adjacent pots, etc).
 I’m waiting for the day one accidentally makes it onto our hydroponic deck.
 It happened once with some random nightshade that decided to take residence where a bell pepper was supposed to grow.
 Nature always wins.

 Mullein is one of my absolute favorites because it’s awesome for cold and flu seasons.
-Actually, it’s pretty phenomenal for most bronchial problems where the biggest need is to really knock out that congestion nad phlegm nastiness.
+Actually, it’s pretty phenomenal for most bronchial problems where the biggest need is to really knock out that congestion and phlegm nastiness.
 Mullein is an anti-inflamatory, which can assist with inflammation in the chest, throat, and sinus areas.
 Many herbs and plants possess this characteristic.
-What makes mullein different from some is that it’s an expectorant.
+What makes mullein different from some is that it’s also an expectorant.
 A medicine or herb that’s an expectorant helps with coughs.
 An expectorant helps get rid of what’s called sputum, which is a combination of phlegm and spit that you cough up when you’re sick.
 This is very beneficial because the more time phlegm is stuck in there, the higher risk you have of it turning into an infection.
 Another awesome fact is that mullein doesn’t have sedative properties.
 If you want relief, but still need to be on the go, this is a very helpful plant.

 Nose and Throat